 Hello from your friendly English teacher exercise buddy!
-Since I’ve now written over a dozen EXTREMELY detailed, honest, and geeky Beachbody reviews of these popular online workout programs, a request has arisen for me to summarize and shorten my 50,000 words of analysis into a simplified system for you to decide which Beachbody workouts are the best match for YOUR exercise goals, now.
+Since I’ve now written over a dozen EXTREMELY detailed, honest, and geeky BODi Beachbody reviews for these popular online workout programs, a request has arisen for me to summarize and shorten my 50,000 words of analysis into a simplified system for you to decide which BODi Beachbody workouts are the best match for YOUR exercise goals, now.

 Well, you’re in luck, because this is that article to help you pick your perfect path forward!
 Read on for fitness fun.

 Why Trust these Reviews of BODi Beachbody Workouts?